 - One fresh onion- evenly and thinly cut pieces.

-- 1 ½ lb washed and clean fresh Salmon fillets.
-If you have frozen salmon, take it out of freezer a day before or at least 7-8 hours before.
-And then pat it dry with tissue papers before frying.
+- 1 ½ lb washed and cleaned fresh Salmon fillets.
+If you have frozen salmon, take it out of the freezer a day before or at least 7-8 hours before.
+And then pat it dry with tissue paper before frying.

-- 2 tablespoon of avocado or coconut oil
+- 2 tablespoons of avocado or coconut oil

 - ½ teaspoon of turmeric powder